pluralsight/guides/draft/python/creating-charts-with-python-pygal/article.md

 ##### <b>Let's Customize</b>
-Lets say we want some custom colors added to our graph<br>
+Say we want some custom colors added to our graph<br>
 ![#E80080](https://placehold.it/15/e80080/000000?text=+) `#E80080`
 ![#404040](https://placehold.it/15/404040/000000?text=+) `#404040`
 ![#9bc850](https://placehold.it/15/9bc850/000000?text=+) `#9BC850`